alaintresor/url_shortener/README.md

 # URL Shortener

 A full-stack URL shortening application built with Node.js, Express, Sequelize, PostgreSQL, Next.js, and TypeScript.
+This application allows users to create shortened URLs, track click statistics, and manage their shortened URLs through a modern web interface.

 ## Features